TomasHubelbauer/hubelbauer.net/README.md

 This is is the only domain I have in Namecheap it seems.
 HTTPS optional so I can do `curl tom.menu/x | sh` without having to specify `https://` and `-L`.

+### Add a workflow to check the landing page returns a 200

+This will reveal any errors in the GitHub Pages setup.